LIMUNIMI/PerceptualEvaluation/README.rst

 _____________

 #.
 Download our pretrained vienna model on Maestro and put it in your working dir from our mega_
+#.
+If you want, regenerate the maestro splits by running ``poetry run python -m
+   perceptual.maestro_split_indices``
+#.
+Train our proposed model:

 To run the objective evaluation use